A Treatise on Differential Geometry and its role in Relativity Theory: Weak field approximation of Gravity : Linearization

 Every new physical theory should contain the old theory as a reduced or limiting case (the correspondence principle).
-This is also true in Einstein's theory of gravity.
-Here we shall obtain Newtonian theory of gravitation as a limiting case of Einstein's gravity and thereby the physical meaning of $\kappa$ will be be determined.
+This is also true in Einstein’s theory of gravity.
+Here we shall obtain Newtonian theory of gravitation as a limiting case of Einstein’s gravity and thereby the physical meaning of $\kappa$ will be determined. \\

 In Einstein's general theory of relativity, the field equations are highly non-linear in nature and it is very difficult to solve them.
-To understand the nature of these equations and their solutions, weak field approximation is employed.
+To understand the nature of these equations and their solutions, weak field approximation is employed.\\

-In a weak gravitational field the metric tensor is characterized by $g_{\mu \nu} = \eta _{\mu \nu} + h_{\mu \nu}$ , where $\eta _{\mu \nu} = \mbox{diag}(-1,+1,+1,+1)$ is the Minkowski metric and $\left|h_{\mu \nu}\right| \ll 1$.
-So the space-time is assumed to be nearly flat\,(or equivalently, the space-time is exactly flat and the tensor field $h_{\mu \nu}$ is propagating in this flat space-time).
+In a weak gravitational field the metric tensor is characterized by $g_{\mu \nu} = \eta_{\mu \nu} + h_{\mu \nu }$ , where $\eta_{\mu \nu } = diag (-1, +1, +1, +1)$ is the Minkowski metric and $ \mid h_{\mu \nu }\mid << 1$.
+So the space-time is assumed to be nearly flat (or equivalently, the space-time is exactly flat and the tensor field $h_{\mu \nu}$ is propagating in this flat space-time).
 In the linearized theory we retain terms that are linear in $h_{\mu \nu}$ or its derivatives.
-Thus the christoffel symbols take the form
+Thus the Christoffel symbols take the form